 How To Avoid Repeat Back Strain

 While it is easier to understand that lifting a heavy load in an awkward position can cause back pain, it’s harder to comprehend how a simple movement can hurt your back.
 Yes, it can happen by merely leaning forwards to pick up your teacup or when bending to brush your teeth!
-We do know that some people are vulnerable to repeated lower back sprains and strains.
+We know that some people are vulnerable to repeated lower back sprains and strains.

 High-risk factors of back pain include:

 - twisting the back